 |Drain to internal and external iliac lymph nodes

-- Preprostatic (intramural) part
+- Preprostatic urethra

 - Prostatic urethra

-- Membranous (intermediate) urethra
+- Membranous urethra

-- Spongy (Penile) urethra
+- Spongy urethra

-This is a common site of obstruction to the outflow of urine in patients with benign hypertrophy of the prostate.
+The prostatic urethra is a common site of obstruction to the outflow of urine in patients with benign hypertrophy of the prostate.

-Spongy or penile urethra: The spongy urethra is the last and largest part of the urethra.
-It is approximately 15 cm long and is divisible into two main parts - the pendulous urethra and the bulbar urethra.
-The pendulous urethra runs along the length of the penis, while the bulbar urethra is located in the bulb of the penis.
-The spongy urethra opens to the outside through the urethral meatus (external urethral orifice), which is a vertical slit-like opening slightly behind the tip of the penis.
-The bulbourethral glands and the glands of Littre open into the spongy urethra.
+The spongy urethra is surrounded by the erectile tissue of the penis, the corpus spongiosum.
+This part of the urethra is widened in two places: first in the bulb of the penis and distally at the end of the penis (as the navicular fossa).
+It opens externally through the urethral meatus (external urethral orifice), which is a vertical slit-like opening slightly behind the tip of the penis.
+The bulbourethral glands and the urethral glands of Littre open into the spongy urethra.

 The lymphatic vessels of the urethra drain mainly into the internal iliac lymph nodes.
 Some others drain into the external iliac lymph nodes.

 The urethra is innervated by the prostatic plexus.
 The prostatic plexus includes nerves with a mixture of fibers derived from the sympathetic and parasympathetic trunks, as well as from visceral afferent fibers.
 This plexus lies on the posterolateral aspect of the prostate and seminal vesicles on each side, and is derived from the pelvic plexus.
 The striated muscle of the external urethral sphincter is innervated by perineal branches of the pudendal nerve.